 The stopper was ever-present in the league, playing all 38 league fixtures, and kept an impressive 11 clean sheets - enough to earn joint-fifth in the Premier League shut-out rankings.

-Mignolet's ability to prevent goals was evident in the number of saves he produced last season - 149.
+Mignolet's ability to prevent goals was evident in the number of saves he produced that season - 149.
 That number was second only to Jussi Jaaskelainen among all of the goalkeepers in the top flight.

 Naturally, Simon began to attract interest from numerous clubs throughout England and further afield; Brendan Rodgers and Liverpool were reportedly included in those with a strong interest as summer speculation raged.